unitn-introsde2017-final-project/final-WeatherAdapter/README.md

 ## Copyright

-This service was made by Sándor Tibor Nagy as the final project for Introduction to Service Design and Engineering class at UNITN.
-2016/2017
+&copy; Made by Sándor Tibor Nagy as the final project for Introduction to Service Design and Engineering course 2016/2017 at [UNITN](http://www.unitn.it/)